Should you carry a handheld light (HHL) or weapon-mounted light (WML)?

 Situations That Favor Weapon Mounted Lights

-The obvious advantage of a weapon-mounted light (WML) is that you always have a light if you have the firearm you have the light.
+The apparent advantage of a weapon-mounted light (WML) is that you always have a light if you have your firearm.

 Weapon mounted lights vary in terms of how they are activated.
-Some may have switches, paddles, or may even automatically turn on just by assuming a grip.
-Regardless they are designed to be easily activated when assuming a proper grip and generally you should even be able to activate the light without breaking your grip.
+Some may have switches, paddles or may even automatically turn on just by assuming a grip.
+Ideally, you should be able to activate the light without breaking your grip.
 If you can activate the light even with a one-handed grip, all the better.

-Situations in which you only have one hand in the fight favor a weapon mounted light.
-You may be holding a child in the arm or any innocent person from coming forward into the line of fire.
-You could also have only one hand in the fight because your other hand/arm has been injured and can no longer function.
-It could also be that your other hand is just momentarily occupied in opening a door, reaching for something, or otherwise doing something so that your hand is not available at that moment able to be part of the fight.
+Situations in which you only have one hand in the fight favor a weapon-mounted light.
+You may be holding a child or pushing an innocent person from coming forward into the line of fire.
+You may also only have one hand in the fight because your other hand/arm is injured.
+It could also be that you are opening a door, reaching for something, or otherwise doing something so that your hand is not available at that moment.

-In any of these situations, you still can activate your weapon mounted light and see your target.
+In any of these situations, you can still activate your weapon-mounted light and illuminate your target.

 Situations That Favor Handheld Lights

-Handheld lights have a much broader application than weapon mounted light for obvious reasons.
+Handheld lights have a much broader application than a weapon-mounted light for obvious reasons.

 Speaking Specifically About Lights For Daily Carry

 So, I'm inclined to suggest that a person should always carry a handheld light.
-There are a lot of smaller, easy to carry, EDC lights on the market but I've always loved the Streamlight Microstream.
+There are a lot of small, easy-to-carry EDC lights on the market, but I've always loved the Streamlight Microstream.

-For me personally, I keep a weapon mounted light on my home defense firearm but not my daily carry a gun.
+For me personally, I keep a weapon-mounted light on my home defense firearm, but not my daily carry a gun.
 But if you carry a WML and don't have an issue with comfort, it can only help.